Jordan Hall (Boston)

 Jordan Hall is a 1,051-seat concert hall in Boston, Massachusetts, the principal performance space of the New England Conservatory.
 It is one block from Boston's Symphony Hall.
-It is the only conservatory building in the United States to be designated a National Historic Landmark.
-This building is currently under study by the Boston Landmarks Commission for landmark status.
+The building within which Jordan Hall is housed is a National Historic Landmark and is currently under study by the Boston Landmarks Commission for landmark status.

 Design

 Its architect was Edmund M. Wheelwright of Boston's Wheelwright & Haven, who later designed nearby Horticultural Hall.
 The hall's unusual square floor plan reflects its underlying plot of land but despite its shape, the hall has excellent acoustics, and all seats on both the main floor and horseshoe-shaped balcony have unobstructed views of the stage.
 The hall's prominent organ is modeled upon one found in a church within the former hospital complex of Santa Maria della Scala in Siena.